Feeling distracted and struggling to get stuff done?

 What’s The Longterm Effect?

-Here is the thing, it’s not a problem to go to a distraction once for ten minutes.
+Here is the thing: it’s not a problem to go to a distraction for ten minutes once in a while.

-The problem is if you go to distractions 10, 20, or 50 times a day.
+The problem is to go to distractions 10, 20, or 50 times a day.

-The problem is if you go to Netflix, Youtube, Instagram, Facebook, or any other website, and boom, two hours are gone.
+The problem is that you go to Netflix, YouTube, Instagram, Facebook, or any other website (or app), and boom, two hours are gone.
 That’s the problem.

 Especially as most websites and apps are designed to keep you on their websites.
 At best, forever!
 Because they make their money with advertisements, and the longer you are on the site, the more adverts you see, and the more money they make.

-That’s why you have to be proactive about these distractions.
-Because once you are distracted, it’s hard to stop because everything is designed to keep you distracted, keep you on the app, keep you on the website, keep you scrolling, and keep you watching.
+That’s why you have to be proactive about these distractions, as once you are distracted, it’s hard to stop because everything is designed to keep you engaged, keep you on the app, keep you on the website, keep you scrolling, and keep you watching.

 Plan ahead and create a distraction-free environment right now!